 When planning your route, consider: will there be water available along the way?

 Taking too much water will weigh you down whilst not enough can be extremely dangerous.
 If there are reliable refill spots along the way, you can go with less and top up as you go.

 It’s generally advised to drink 1 litre of water for every 2 hours of hiking but this will change depending on temperatures.
 To be extra safe carry more than you need, just in case you decide to hike for longer or get lost.

 If you’re going on a shorter hike then perhaps your average water bottle will do.
-If you need to carry more water then pack a water bladder and also consider buying water purification tablets to drink from natural water sources.
+If you need to carry more water then pack a water bladder can be brilliant.

-If you’re in the outdoors, away from populated areas, it’s especially important to stay safe: what might seem like a small problem can escalate quickly in the wilderness.
+For hiking beginners and pros alike, if you’re away from populated areas it’s especially important to stay safe.
 Stick to these tips and you’ll stay safe on the trail!